opalstack/installers/core/mastodon/README.md

         ~/apps/name_of_app/restart

-10. Create a Mastodon admin user as follows, replacing "username" and "username@example.com" with your own choices:
+10. Create a Mastodon admin user as follows, replacing `username` and `username@example.com` with your own choices:

         cd ~/apps/name_of_app/mastodon
         source ../setenv